sanjayblazze/Math-Fun/README.txt

 we even used google authentication and the signin signup process are all are done with "allauth".

 we reduced our lesson number and class number due to lack of storage, forgive us.
+#Virtual Environment
+pipenv shell - To activate
+pipenv sync - To install from pipfile pipenv install -r requrements.txt - To install from text file